HOW TO USE A TOP LOAD WASHER: STEPS & TIPS

 - Load hard-to-move bulky items first for better interaction with the agitator or impeller.

 Throw items in loose heaps evenly around the agitator or impeller so they have room to move.
+If your top load washer has an agitator, avoid wrapping long items tightly around it, as this can lead to tangling.

-When washing bulky single items like a rug, winter jacket or a heavy denim jacket add a few extra items around the tub to balance the weight.
+When washing bulky single items like a rug, winter jacket or a heavy denim jacket add a few extra items around the tub to help balance the weight.
 If unbalanced, it can cause your washer to walk or shake.

 Step 5: Add Fabric Softener and Stainfighters (Optional)